 One gift could be a thank-you poster on which each student makes a handprint with nontoxic, washable paint and writes a personal message.

-Expressing gratitude can also be done in edible form.
-(Though it’s probably a good idea to ask a teacher before sending food or other perishable gifts.)
+Expressing gratitude can also be done in food form.
 A bouquet of fresh fruit or a box of chocolate-dipped strawberries would be a sweet way to say thank you.